leeshuzheng/bambu-stock-chart/README.md

+I have developed this Single Page Application to display various stock options using React.

+For clarity, I have documented my development plan for this technical test.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Note: This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+React was used to scaffold this application to demonstrate my level of competence with the framework.

+## Styling

+This project will be short-term and small-scale, so I have opted not to use any CSS framework for styling.
+Components will be styled primarily using CSS Flexbox for efficiency.

-## Available Scripts
+## API Calls

-In the project directory, you can run:
+API calls will be made to https://www.alphavantage.co/.
+To optimise load, one API will be called each time a stock option is selected.

+Axios is used for simplicity's sake.

+JCTFCHSSCP0MKMZ6

 ### `npm start`